trq/symfony-vagrant-standard/README.md

 # Add the dev.lcl hostname to your hosts file:
 echo "192.168.10.10 wr.lcl" | sudo tee -e /etc/hosts

+# You should apply the following patch to the AppKernel to improve performance when using an NSF filesystems
+cd app && patch < ../vagrant/files/app_kernel.patch
 ```

 Now visit http://dev.lcl in your brooser.